thecbp/P8105_final/report.md

                   plot.title = element_text(hjust = 0.5)))

 # Raw data
-colectomies = read_dta(file = './colectomy_raw_new.dta')
+colectomies = read_dta(file = './data/colectomy_raw_new.dta')
 ```

 In its raw form, the data has 10868 rows and 992 columns.
-Each row corresponds to a single colectomy and an incredible amount of information associated with it, including a bevy of laboratory, disease, surgery and patient data.
+Each row corresponds to a single colectomy and an incredible amount of information, including a bevy of laboratory, disease, surgery and patient data.

 A brief glance at the data showed us that many of the columns are useless for our analysis.
 Many columns contain mostly or only missing data.
 Before we can start variable selection for our model, we need to tidy up the dataset.